 Here are the instructions for cooking Swedish meatballs in the electric pressure cooker.

 Cook Egg Noodles or Rotini pasta on the stove top.
 Drain and set aside.
 (Only do this if you plan to serve your meatballs with pasta).

-Place Instant Pot Swedish Meatballs Into Steamer basket.
+Step 2: Place Instant Pot Swedish Meatballs Into Steamer Basket.